 The interference in another nation’s sovereign affairs was a violation of international law.
 It is only legitimate to attack another nation if they attack you, or if you genuinely think they are about to.
 Once involved, the USA bombed Cambodia and Laos, too, breaking more laws.
 These violations of the law undermined the western bloc’s claim to moral superiority.
 History later showed that the domino theory was wrong.
 This was a civil war, one that would have been over far more quickly and with much less bloodshed had the USA not interfered.

 Argument #2: Opposition to the South’s Government

 Many of the opponents to the South’s government were not Communist, but rather nationalist or anti-Diem.
 But all opponents served to undermine anti-Communist forces and helped the Communists.
-It is true that Diem was far from perfect – but in the fight against Communism, necessity forced the West to deal with many people whom they did not fully agree with.
+Diem was an imperfect leader, but in the fight against Communism, necessity forced the West to cooperate with many people with whom they disagreed.
 Vietnam was no different.

 Source: Debate: Vietnam War